bstephens-tos1/trace-cmd-parser/README.md

 # trace-cmd-parser
 ## A parsing script for trace-cmd/ftrace's func-graph output

-This repo represents one of two components of my master's thesis that I am making publicly available for portfolio reasons.
-If you are reading this because I have applied to your company, know that I am happy to show and discuss more of my thesis work with you in person.
-For anyone else, note that this code is only as general as it needs to be for my thesis.
-If you wish to modify this code at all, please do so (but let me see your final product, as I am curious about your use case).
-If you want me to add some feature or generalize the code, feel free to ask me.

 parseFuncGraphReport.py is intended to parse the output of trace-cmd into an easy to handle CSV format.
 This only works when trace-cmd is monitoring my workload generator, [loadgen](https://github.com/bstephens-tos1/loadgen), using the function_graph option.
 For example, trace-cmd could be run as follows: